Ahmad-Amin/Ahmad-Amin/README.md

 * I had worked in multiple projects.
 I had created the search engine in java., using the core concepts of Object-oriented programming that can parse and get the result in less then a second.
 The total number of documents that my program parse through are over 80,000.
 * I am quite a fond of., i.e., I like to work on the Data Structures and Algorithm analysis.
 Actively take part in the competitive programming competition like Google hash code., code jam, HackerRank etc.
 * Used the cloudinary on some of my rails application (to upload images/avatar) to familiarize myself with the basic cloud storage and how the things work
-* I have create some of the micro-saas product as well. one of the product is 'custom-form-builder'.
+* I have created some of the micro-saas product and npm packages as well. one of the product is 'custom-form-builder'.
 Check the repository. basically, the concept is to make the graphs visually then export the code as a React component

 A details explanation of these projects are listed below (in project section)